Raad original article here: http://www.channelnomics.eu/channelnomics-eu/feature/2474102/under-a-cloud

 "It's understandable that European customers will be more supportive of cloud computing when they can see that their data is stored in their country," said Warren.
 "Since most people now understand the importance of data, we feel more comfortable knowing it is within our borders."

-But Jon Huberman, CEO at enterprise file sync and share firm Syncplicity, claimed that Europeans are still right to be cautious.
+But Jon Huberman, CEO at enterprise file sync and share firm Syncplicity by Axway, claimed that Europeans are still right to be cautious.

 "This is a first step, but as long as data or metadata is transported through the US, their fears are just as valid," he said